-Cash provided by operating activities was \$47.9 million in Fiscal 2003 compared to \$27.9 million in Fiscal 2002, primarily due to changes in accounts payable levels offset by an increase in inventories.
+Cash provided by operating activities was \$42.5 million in Fiscal 2003 compared to \$25.0 million in Fiscal 2002, primarily due to changes in accounts payable levels offset by an increase in inventories.
 Tax payments were also \$1.7 million lower in Fiscal 2003 than in Fiscal 2002.
-Accounts payable grew by \$29.0 million more in Fiscal 2003 than in Fiscal 2002.
+Accounts payable grew by \$26.5 million more in Fiscal 2003 than in Fiscal 2002.
 This increased rate of growth is primarily due to timing changes in buying patterns and increased seasonal purchases, reflecting the growth in the Company's retail businesses by 83 stores for the year.
-Inventories grew by \$16.8 million more in Fiscal 2003 than in Fiscal 2002, offsetting some of the increase in cash provided by operating activities attributable to the accounts payable increase.
+Inventories grew by \$16.8 million more in Fiscal 2003 than in Fiscal 2003 than in Fiscal 2002, offsetting some of the increase in cash provided by operating activities attributable to the accounts payable increase.
 The \$25.8 million increase in inventories at February 1, 2003 from February 2, 2002 levels reflects increases in retail inventories to support seasonal growth and the net increase of 83 stores in Fiscal 2003, and an increase in Johnston & Murphy inventories due to lower than expected sales for Fiscal 2003.